ess-dive-community/essdive-leaf-gas-exchange/docs/instrumentOutputTranslation.md

 ## Instrument Output Translation
 This table shows the mapping of variable names from the default instrument output files to the corresponding variables defined in this standard.
+Note that copying and pasting the content of this table into a spreadsheet may improve readability for some viewers.

 |**Defined variables**| | |**ADC iFL**| | |**ADC LCi T**| | |**ADC proT**| | |**CID CI-340**| | |**Licor 6400XT**| | |**Licor 6800**| | |**PP Systems CIRAS-2**| | |**PP Systems CIRAS-3**| | |**PP Systems TARGAS-1**| | |**Walz GFS-3000**| | |
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----: